-At the start of the test session, before giving the Word Recall test, engage the Participant in a short conversation about neutral topics (i.e., weather, hobbies).
+At the start of the test session, before formal testing begins, engage the Participant in a short conversation about neutral topics (i.e., weather, the Participant's trip to the clinic, or what the Participant had for breakfast).
 This conversation will help to put the Participant at ease before the testing begins and will give the tester an opportunity to observe how well the Participant can use and understand language.
-It is recommended not to use conversation topics that rely heavily on memory as that could start the testing session with anxiety.

-The rating of the Participant's language ability (i.e., spoken language, word finding difficulty and comprehension) will be based on this introductory conversation as well as the Participant's speech throughout the ADAS testing session.
+The rating of the Participant's language ability (i.e., spoken language, word finding and comprehension) will be based on this introductory conversation as well as the Participant's speech throughout the ADAS testing session.